fedora-infra/rpmautospec/doc/autorel.rst

 .. _snapshot_and_extraver case:

-The snapshot and extraver case
+The Snapshot and Extraver case
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. include:: examples/test-autorel-extraver-snapshot.spec